Madeleva Lecture Series

 A Hunger for Wholeness: Soul, Space and Transcendence

 While technology may fill a void for many in modern life, it cannot fulfill our deepest longing for wholeness.
-Sr. Ilia will explore how moving God to the heart of our lives can take us beyond our limited selves towards a new unity in love.
+During her lecture, Sr. Ilia explored how moving God to the heart of our lives could take us beyond our limited selves towards a new unity in love.

 Ilia Delio, OSF